anantjain-xyz/anantjain.dev/_posts/algorithms-to-live-by/index.md

 #### 1\.
 Optimal Stopping

 Imagine the following scenario: you have to hire a secretary from a pool of fixed applicants.
 You have to interview the candidates one by one and make a hire/no-hire decision right after each interview.
 If you pass on someone, you cannot come back to them.
 If you hire someone, the process stops and they are your new secretary.
 How do you maximize your chances to find the best secretary in the group?
-This is the famous S_ecretary Problem,_ and it forms the basis for the discussion in this chapter.
+This is the famous _Secretary Problem,_ and it forms the basis for the discussion in this chapter.

 You probably don’t want to hire the first person you interview, since you don’t know what the baseline is.
 You don’t want to hire the last person either: you almost certainly have passed on your best candidate at this point.
 So the optimal strategy involves interviewing and rejecting the first few candidates no matter how good they are: just to set up the baseline first and then hiring the best you’ve seen so far after.
 This _optimal_ point turns out to be `1/e` or about 37%.
 Reject 37% of the applicants, and then hire the next one better than anyone you’ve seen so far.
 Variants of this _Secretary Problem_ and the accompanying _37% Rule_ apply to vast areas of real life too — from dating to parking your car to selling/buying a house: knowing when to stop looking is crucial.
 Before you get too excited, here’s the sobering bit: this optimal strategy fails 63% of the time.